SAP-samples/teched2022-DA261/exercises/database_explorer/ex4/README.md

 ## Exercise 4.3 Import an HDI Container

-Typically an HDI container would be imported into a different SAP HANA Cloud database.
+Typically, an HDI container would be imported into a different SAP HANA Cloud database.
 As the trial and free tier have a one SAP HANA Cloud database instance limit, the HDI container is imported into the same trial instance.

 1. Select **DEMO_HANA_DB** and choose **Import HDI Container**.